Jose Siri Player Props: Rays vs. Rangers

-Jose Siri -- .128 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the Texas Rangers, with Dane Dunning on the hill, on July 17 at 8:05 PM ET.
+Jose Siri, with a slugging percentage of .359 in his past 10 games -- including three home runs -- will be in action for the Tampa Bay Rays against the Texas Rangers, with Nathan Eovaldi on the hill, July 18 at 8:05 PM ET.

-He had a hitless showing in his previous game (0-for-5) against the Royals.

 Jose Siri Game Info & Props vs. the Rangers